javascript-tutorial/en.javascript.info/1-js/5-data-types/08-json/article.md

 In the examples above we can see them all.

 JSON format does not support any other types.

-For instance, functions and `undefined` values, symbolic properties are skipped by `JSON.stringify`:
+It is data-only cross-language specification, so some Javascript-specific things like function properties, `undefined` values and symbolic properties are just skipped by `JSON.stringify`:

 ```js run
 let user = {